Annapurna College of Film and Media

 Annapurna College of Film and Media is a Film School based in Hyderabad, India.
 It's India's first private, non-profit media school.
 The institute was founded by the Akkineni family, including Nagarjuna and Akkineni Nageswara Rao.

+Amala Akkineni is presently the Director of Annapurna College of Film and Media.

-ACFM offers courses in acting, directing, cinematography, editing, writing and producing.
+ACFM offers courses in acting, direction, cinematography, Sound Design, editing, screenwriting and producing.

 Campus

 ACFM is on the grounds of an Annapurna Studio.
 Spread across 22 Acres, Annapurna Studios showcases itself as a technically advanced and integrated film & media hub.

 Academics

 On 20 June 2012, Annapurna College of Film and Media (AISFM) has signed a memorandum of understanding with Jawaharlal Nehru Architecture and Fine Arts University, to provide India's first government-recognized, full-time degree courses in filmmaking.
 The MoU is for a period of four years.

 Acting Course

 ACFM holds two six-month acting courses every year.